SebastianCallh/master-explorer/development-notes.md

 ### It seems like TATA42 is not being selected when clicked.
 Other courses with the same amount of slots seem to work though.

 ### CourseFields
 Courses can in theory (and a few actually does) belong to more than one field and should be parsed accordingly.
+This has been done, which resulted in a new bug where course names with ',' in them get broken.

+### FromHttpApiData and toHttpApiData
+Apparently it is not possible to generate generic instances for FromHttpApiData and toHttpApiData, which is needed when saving a schedule.
+This has to be written by hand, and could very well be made efficiently using megaparsec, but for now a easy but excruciatingly slow implemnetation will have to do.

+### Api route inference
+The type hackery `client courseApi (Proxy :: Proxy m) (Proxy :: Proxy ()) url` being done to infer the api routes while parameterising on the url has lead to a lot of code duplication in `MasterExplorer.Client.Api`.
+There's got to be a better way of infering the types _once_ and reusing them.

+### Saving and loading schedule
+Currently the schedule is snapshotted upon save, so if a course in the schedule should be updated it will not be reflected if the user loads an old schedule.